bangle-io/nalanda/CONTRIBUTING.md

 1. Ensure you are in `dev` branch and upto date with dev (`git pull origin dev`).

-1. Make sure the documentation site builds locally with `pnpm run build-docs`.
+1. Make sure the documentation site builds locally with `pnpm run build-docs:netlify`.

 1. Push changes to `main` branch.